top of page

 14. Conduct a pre-certification assessment - when the ISMS has stabilised, an accredited certification body or other trusted, competent and independent advisor is invited by management to check whether the ISMS is functioning correctly.
 This is largely an assessment of the ISMS documentation and readiness to be audited fully.
 It is a golden opportunity for your organisation to identify and tie off any remaining loose ends before the actual certification audit.
 It’s also a low-stress way to get to know the auditors.

 16. Party party - seriously, getting certified marks the end of the implementation phase, a substantial milestone for the team and the organisation so celebrate your success.
 You’ve earned it!
-More than that, your ISO/IEC 27001 certificate is a valuable asset.
+More than that, your ISO/IEC 27001 certificate is a valuable business asset.
 The organisation should be proud of what it has achieved, knowing of course that information security is never really “done” ...

 17. Operate the ISMS - it should be business as usual now.
 Other things to consider as your ISMS settles becomes routine and gradually matures include (1) taking a good look at the information risks and security arrangements in place elsewhere in your business network: are your suppliers, partners and customers also certified?
 Are they certifiable?
 Do they need your encouragement?
 (2) Using and maturing your security metrics to continue identifying and making improvements.
 (3) If you haven’t already done so, please join the ISO27k Forum to share your experience with others and participate in the global community.